Step 27 – Deceased Estate Administration Guide

 Prior to lodging an application, you should check the Probate Notice Database for previous applications that may have been made by another Executor, Administrator or Next of Kin.
 You can search here.

-FeesNotice of an Intended Application: $161.70 (as at 1 July 2020)
+FeesNotice of an Intended Application: $161.70 (as at 1 July 2024)

-27.9 Grant of Probate Application & Letters of Administration Application Process
+27.11 Grant of Probate Application Process

-The probate application process and documents vary in each State/Territory. simplyEstate has compiled all the common information and documents for your selected State/Territory for your convenience below.
+The Probate application process and documents vary in each state/territory. simplyEstate has compiled all the common information and documents for your selected state/territory for your convenience below.

 Supreme Court of Western Australia